arbor-sim/arbor/doc/fileformat/cable_cell.rst

 The formats described above can be used to generate a :ref:`label dictionary <labels>`, :ref:`decoration <cablecell-decoration>`, :ref:`morphology <morph>`, or :ref:`cable cell <cablecell>` object.
 These are denoted as arbor-components.
 Arbor-components need to be accompanied by *meta-data* specifying the version of the format being used.
-The only version currently supported is 1.
+The only version currently supported is ``0.1-dev``.

-.. label:: (version val:int)
+.. label:: (version val:string)

    Specifies that the version of the component description format is ``val``.